 Backpacking is not recommended for Daisies and Brownies because of the equipment used in backpacking trips (see below) and the longer duration of the activity.
 Hiking is recommended for Daisies and Brownies to prepare them for the adventure of backpacking at the next grade level.

-When choosing a destination, connect with your Girl Scout council for site suggestions, such as Girl Scout camps.
+When choosing a destination, connect with us at info@girlscoutsdiamonds.org for site suggestions, such as Girl Scout camps.

 - AmericanTrails.org

 - Backpacker.com

 - LeaveNoTrace.org